myConsciousness/atproto.dart/website/docs/lexicons/com/atproto/sync/subscribeRepos.md

 ## #tombstone

 Indicates that an account has been deleted.
+NOTE: may be deprecated in favor of #identity or a future #account event

 | Property | Type | Known Values | Required | Description |
 | --- | --- | --- | :---: | --- |